sindre0830/Weather-Events/README.md

 Working in a group has worked out well.
 We have had regular meetings and a structured plan which made it easy to get things done.
 This worked especially well while working on retrieving data from our service endpoints, as everyone could work simultaneously without issue.
 For some more difficult work, we brainstormed solutions together during meetings while one person implemented and pushed the code.
 We did have occasional bottlenecks where some of us had to wait for someone else to finish, but there was always refactoring, readme improvements and other things to fix up.
 None of these lasted very long, so they did not present a challenge for the project as a whole.

-Overall, we had a very smooth time with the project - we never got stuck on anything important, nor were we forced to abandon any functionality or compromise our execution of the project.
+Overall, we had a very smooth experience working on the project - we never got stuck on anything important, nor were we forced to abandon any functionality or compromise our execution of the project.

 ##### What went wrong